 Don't let them drop out of life.
-Hanging out with friends, doing regular activities and having a life separate from the family will give their mind a rest and help to put some structure hack into the craziness formal ceremonies or ones you make up yourself - like lighting a candle, planting a tree, cooking a particular meal or going on a special trip.
+Hanging out with friends, doing regular activities and having a life separate from the family will give their mind a rest and help to put some structure back into the craziness.

 Help create rituals.